 12. One thing at a time

 Concentrate on one task at a time.
-Multi-tasking might seem more productive but it can really slow you down.
-This is one of my worst habits and I often find I'm trying to write emails, update Twitter and complete an article – all at the same time.
-It's hopeless trying to do everything at once, because you'll never be able to focus.
+Multi-tasking might seem more productive, but it can slow you down.
+It's one of my worst habits, and I often find I'm trying to write emails, update Twitter and complete an article – all at the same time.
+It's hopeless trying to do everything at once because you'll never be able to focus.

 13. Split big tasks into bite-size chunks

-Feeling unproductive can often come about if we're daunted by our workload.
+Feeling unproductive can often come about if our workload daunts us.
 If you've got a particularly large project that seems overwhelming, then break it down into smaller, more manageable chunks.
 Then tackle each one at a time.
 Keep a list and feel the sense of achievement when you tick off things off.